-Desirous of shooting documents from the brothels of Ciudad Juárez, I was stymied by a consistent and aggressively stated no photography edict.
-While pondering this, I noted that there were men called copas who came through the bars offering to take Polaroids of couples for just a couple of bucks.
-They were allowed to shoot, so I decided I’d hire them to take pictures of me and whichever prostitute I was sitting with.
+Desirous of shooting documents from the brothels of Ciudad Juárez, I was stymied by a consistent and aggressively stated edict of no photos allowed.
+I noted men called copas walked freely through the bars offering to take Polaroids for just a couple of bucks so I decided I’d hire them to take pictures of me and whichever prostitute with whom I was sitting.
 A man and a woman sitting at a table, drinking and smoking—the same picture taken a million times every day all over the world.
-For about six weeks, about twice a week I’d cross the river, cruise the Juárez whorehouses, and come home with four or five Polaroids of which I would make black and white copy negatives.
-In the bars, I was nicknamed Señor Copa.
-For a while, it was a lot of fun, and I was loving the photos I was getting, but soon it became a lonely endeavor, and I stopped.
-In retrospect, I wish I had made more, and I wish I had kept a journal of my experiences, but by the time I got back home, I was usually drunk.
+For about six weeks, about twice a week, I’d cross the river to Juárez and come home with four or five Polaroids of which I would make black and white copy negatives.
+I became nicknamed Señor Copa.
+For a while, it was a lot of fun, and I was loving the photos, but soon it became a lonely endeavor, and I stopped.
+In retrospect, I wish I had made more, and I wish I had kept a written journal of my experiences, but by the time I got home I was usually drunk.

-Signed artist pigment proofs of any of these images are available for collection:
+Signed artist archival pigment proofs of these images are available for collection:

 14″ x 21″ on 17″ x 22″ Museo archival cotton paper. $500@